NorfairKing/haskell-WAT/README.md

 GT
 ```

-You might think "That's just the way IEEE 753 floating pointers numbers work.", and I would agree with you if [Rust hadn't done it right](https://doc.rust-lang.org/std/cmp/trait.PartialOrd.html).
+You might think "That's just the way IEEE 753 floating point numbers work.", and I would agree with you if [Rust hadn't done it right](https://doc.rust-lang.org/std/cmp/trait.PartialOrd.html).
+In particular, `compare nan nan` being `False` is certainly inconsistent.

 ## Real Double